surelybassy/RegressionAnalysisProject/SQL Queries/READ ME.md

-# SQL questions - regression
+# SQL questions and Solutions - regression

 (Use sub queries or views wherever necessary)